 Those many rivers do more than just lower Puget Sound's salinity (Puget Sound is about 83% seawater).
 When the fresh water they provide meets the salt water, it stratifies and churns and moves.
 This mixing action creates a liquid force that helps to pull in water from the ocean.
 It stokes an engine that drives Puget Sound's massive underwater flow — and subsequently water circulation — throughout the entire basin.
 "Estuaries exchange water with the ocean very efficiently," MacCready said.

 The University of Washington Puget Sound Institute, which publishes the Encyclopedia of Puget Sound, is exploring many factors related to water circulation in a series of workshops focusing on the science of Puget Sound water quality.
 The workshops and this article are jointly sponsored by King County and the Puget Sound Institute.

-The mechanism behind this system is well understood, at least from the perspective of basic physics.
+The mechanism behind this system can be explained by basic physics.
 As lighter fresh water floats near the surface, the tides and currents mix the fresh water downward creating potential energy.
 As the water moves back up and becomes stratified again, energy is released that draws more water into Puget Sound (a full description of this process can be found on MacCready’s website LiveOcean).
 This push-and-pull is what scientists call the estuarine exchange flow.